grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi hung the mic back on the hook.

-[//]: # (### The Gnat runs on the surface; leads the sub with the ram away)
+[//]: # (### The Gnat runs on the surface; leads the _Grackle_ away)

 "Bring us up to the surface," said Hemi when Shakes looked at him doubtfully.
-"The first thing we have to do is try to confuse that sub with the ram into following the _Gnat_, even if for just a short while.
+"The first thing we have to do is try to confuse that _Grackle_ into following the _Gnat_, even if for just a short while.
 We are not ready to use the _Prospect_ for bait... yet."

-"The _Prospect_ is going to be the fuckin' bait for the sub with the ram?
+"The _Prospect_ is going to be the fuckin' bait for the _Grackle_?
 What kind of fuckin' plan is that?"

 "Bear with me.
 We need to get the _Gnat_ into position, and I need to prepare some things.
 Then we will go over the plan."

 "OK.
 To the surface and running on diesel it is."
 Shakes gave the _Gnat_ a little more throttle while peering through the small viewport in front of him.
 He turned the steering yoke and drove the _Gnat_ silently out from under the _Prospect_ for a few hundred meters, then pulled back and the little submarine rose until the bow poked softly through the oily ocean surface.

+[//]: # (--- EDITED TO HERE ---)

 "We're on the fuckin' surface."
 Shakes turned around in the pilot's seat to talk to Hemi who had moved rearward to sort gear in the hold.
 "Can you switch the drive from the electric motor to the fuckin' diesel?
 The levers are just fuckin' back there behind the engine."